Generally, teachers don’t expect gifts.

 - Items for their snack drawer when they are working late missed lunch or feel like a snack.

-If you want to be prepared next year, let the teacher fill in a get to know you survey or find out what is their wish list
+If you want to be prepared next year, it’s best to let the teacher fill in a get to know you survey or find out what is their wish list

 Do I need to get gifts for the supporting teachers in my child’s life?